SparkWorksnet/leeaf_ml_utilities/README.md

 ### leeaf_s3_image_parser
 An AWS lambda function to check newly collected images for leafs and generate cropped leaf images from them using a YOLO-based ML model.

+## Classification
+Contains a benchmark file and ML models that can be used to test the speed of the classification process on different systems.